 Each room at Cold Spring Bed & Breakfast has a carved mahogany queen bed and stained-glass windows.
 The bathrooms have walk-in showers, toiletries and hair dryers.
 There is a common area at the second-floor landing with a table of snacks, water and juice.
 Breakfast is served at the Silver Spoon, and dinners for guests are 50 percent off.
 Hussein says he’s had many guests who are visiting West Point; he has received rave reviews on Airbnb.

 Soon after the B&B opened, its website was hacked (along with the website for the Silver Spoon), and the content replaced by the image of a skull and bones.
 Hussein says he doesn’t want to know who was responsible but that he believes it was designed to compel him to close shop, which he says he will not do.

 Hussein, who lives in Wappingers with his wife, Mona, and their three children first came to Cold Spring to work at the Depot Restaurant after having worked in the hospitality business for 15 years.

 Cold Spring Bed & Breakfast is located at 124 Main St. See coldspringbedandbreakfast.com or call 845-265-2525.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.